aijaz/blog/content/posts/2015/09/2015-09-28-examining-a-picture.markdown

-title: "Examining a Picture"
+title: Examining a Picture
 date: 2015-09-28 21:50
 comments: false
-description: "A few minutes ago I zoomed in on a photograph that I had taken in April.
-I saw details that fundamentally changed my understanding of whats going on in the picture."
+description: A few minutes ago I zoomed in on a photograph that I had taken in April.
+I saw details that fundamentally changed my understanding of whats going on in the picture.
 Category: Photography
 Tags: Inspection, CocoaConf, Yosemite, Composition, RuleOfThirds